ERP · Halifax

 How to choose a developer in Halifax

 Pick a team that can talk fluently about defence supply chains and export control, not just SaaS plumbing.
 Ask them to walk through a Surface Combatant work package end to end: budget, earned value, controlled-goods gating, milestone billing.
 Local helps when they understand the Irving and Burnside ecosystem and can sit in your project-controls meetings.
-Pair the ERP with your inventory management software and a business intelligence dashboard so leadership sees package health without waiting for month-end.
+Pair the ERP with your inventory management software and a business intelligence (BI) dashboard so leadership sees package health without waiting for month-end.

 The benefits